kelvinlawson/atomthreads/ports/cortex-m/README.md

 ```

 ## Code Layout
-The "classic" port components (code needed for task setup and context
+The "classic" port components (code needed for task set-up and context
 switching and the atomport{-private}.h headers) are residing in the
 top level port directory.

 There are additional subdirectories:

 * **boards** contains subdirectories for specific hardware.
 Each
-board needs at least a Makefile, which defines certain variables describing
+board needs at least a Makefile fragment, which defines certain variables
-the hardware used, as well as a list of extra object files needed.
-There will
+describing the hardware used, as well as a list of extra object files needed.
-usually be at least a board_setup.c, which contains code to initialise the
+There will usually be at least a ``board_setup.c``, which contains code to
-hardware properly (clocks, uart, systick timer)
+initialise the hardware properly (clocks, UART, systick timer, GPIOs, etc.).

 * **common** contains code needed by multiple boards, such as
 stub functions for newlib or routines shared by multiple boards using the
 same family of target MCUs.

 * **linker** contains linker script fragments for specific target MCUs.
 These
-just define the memory areas (RAM, Flash) of the chip and include libopencm3's
+just define the target's memory areas (RAM, Flash)and include libopencm3's
 main linker script for the appropriate chip family

 * **libopencm3** unless you compile and link against an external installation